cabforum/smime/SBR.md

 |S/MIME	   |Secure MIME (Multipurpose Internet Mail Extensions)|
 |TLS	   |Transport Layer Security|
 ###  1.6.3 References
+TBD
 ###  1.6.4 Conventions

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in these Requirements shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
 ## 2.1  Repositories
+The CA SHALL make revocation information for Subordinate CA Certificates and Subscriber Certificates available in accordance with this Policy.
 ## 2.2  Publication of certification information
+The CA SHALL publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
+The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see Section 8.1).

+The Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647 and MUST include all material required by RFC 3647.

+<u>EDITS REQ'D:  Section 4.2 of a CA's Certificate Policy and/or Certification Practice Statement SHALL state the CA's policy or practice on processing CAA Records for Fully Qualified Domain Names; that policy shall be consistent with these Requirements.
+It shall clearly specify the set of Issuer Domain Names that the CA recognizes in CAA "issue" or "issuewild" records as permitting it to issue.
+The CA SHALL log all actions taken, if any, consistent with its processing practice.</u>

+The CA SHALL publicly give effect to these Requirements and represent that it will adhere to the latest published version.
+The CA MAY fulfill this requirement by incorporating these Requirements directly into its Certificate Policy and/or Certification Practice Statements or by incorporating them by reference using a clause such as the following (which MUST include a link to the official version of these Requirements):

+> [Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates published at http://www.cabforum.org.
+In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

+<u>EDITS REQUIRED: How about a requirement for TEST CERTS?</u>
 ## 2.3  Time or frequency of publication
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL indicate conformance with this requirement by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.
 ## 2.4  Access controls on repositories
+The CA shall make its Repository publicly available in a read-only manner.
 # 3. IDENTIFICATION AND AUTHENTICATION (11)

 ## 3.1  Naming